 Manufacturing Member: AP does the initial payment review using queries from our payables system.
 The data is available for PRGX to review 30 days after the payment is made.

 Non-Profit Member: We developed a small utility in Excel which looks at all payments in the last 6 months.
-According to the intelligence built in the code, it flags out potential duplicates.
+According to the intelligence built-in in the code, it flags out potential duplicates.
 The process automatically sends an e-mail to the payment requesters so they can confirm if it is a false positive or an actual duplicate.

 Manufacturing Member: We utilize PRGX and are very satisfied with the results they’ve delivered.

 The ability of companies to gain significant control over duplicate payments has improved significantly over the past several years as technology in this area continues to become more sophisticated.
-As demonstrated by our feature company, when this technology is applied with multiple levels of control, including the use of a third-party external solution provider, the likelihood for a duplicate payment to avoid detection can be significantly reduced.
+As demonstrated by our feature company, when this technology is applied with multiple levels of control, including the use of a third-party external solution provider, the likelihood of duplicate payment to avoid detection can be significantly reduced.

-What is the status at your company with respect to controls related to duplicate payment mitigation?
+What is the status of your company with respect to controls related to duplicate payment mitigation?
 Does your current approach achieve the desired result or is it time to take another look at this important aspect of Accounts Payable?